LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 Instance with Python Boto3

 In this step, we create an EC2 instance using the **boto3** Python package instead of AWS CLI commands.
 Although some method names and parameters differ, the result is the same as in the previous steps.
-To differentiate from the previous instance, we append `'-2'` to the **Group name**, **Key name**, and **Instance name**.
+To differentiate from the previous instance, we append `-2` to the **Group name**, **Key name**, and **Instance name**.

 ### Python Script
-The following Python script uses `boto3` to create the EC2 instance, security group, key pair, and instance tags:
+The following Python script uses `boto3` to create the EC2 **instance, security group, key pair, and instance tag**:

 ```python
 import boto3 as bt